 Jeanne is dying from an incurable glioblastoma, and her family has maintained a vigil at the bedside for the past three days.
 After their sleepless nights and many missed meals, the primary care nurse encourages the family to go down to the cafeteria to have something to eat.
 When they return, Jeanne is no longer breathing and has passed away.
 They are angry that they left the bedside and abandoned Jeanne during her last moments of life.

 These scenes are common to the practice of most nurses.
 Caring for a patient approaching the end of life continues to challenge the most skilled, educated and talented practitioners.
-Nurses can help people who are dying deal with their special needs and concerns, such as fear of abandonment, losing control over body functions, and being overwhelmed with pain or distress.1
+Nurses and other healthcare professionals can help people who are dying deal with their special needs and concerns, such as fear of abandonment, losing control over body functions and being overwhelmed with pain or distress.1

 Nurses have an obligation to address these end-of-life issues with patients and families.
 As delineated in the 2001 Code of Ethics for Nurses,